 It should be noted that with the process of notarization, there is no authenticating of a document that happens.
 The signature of the person who owns the document is the one that is authenticated.
 It is only in attestation that the documents are reviewed and assessed by different departments from the home country of a person to the country that the documents are needed to ensure that they are indeed genuine and can be used for legal purposes.

 One should observe, however, that some countries apply the signature and seal of a notary public but there may be some countries that do not.
-Every state in the world has their own protocol and laws with regard to notarization and attestation.
+Every state in the world has its own protocol and laws with regard to notarization and attestation.

 Since we are offering attestation services in Dubai, we HHS Lawyers in Dubai, Sharjah, Abu Dhabi UAE can provide you with a consultation to help you with regard to your inquiries.
 If you still need further enlightenment, you can contact us for clarifications and further questions.
 We have more than 10 years of experience in running a law firm in Dubai, we have handled attestation services in Dubai, private notary services Dubai many other services.
 Also, our offer of attestation services in Dubai can guarantee you with smooth and quality service.
 Find out for yourself and call us today!